vis-kid/octopress_drafts_previewer/source/_posts/2015-10-20-Factory-Girl-Guide-02.markdown

 build(:spy_car, :submarine, ejection_seat: true)
 ```

-For combinations that occur very frequently on a particular factory you can also create child factories which names best represent that data set und bundle their traits only once.
+For trait combinations that occur very frequently on a particular factory you can also create child factories which names best represent that data set.
+That way you bundle their traits only once as opposed to all the time when you create test data.

 ``` ruby
 FactoryGir.define do